ONAC Down Payment Assistance Program

 Borrowers must retain the purchased home as their primary residence for a period of five (5) years (60 months) subject to the terms and conditions of the Real Estate Retention Agreement that will be filed at closing.

-- obligated borrowers occupying the residence will be required to complete an approved Homebuyer Education program prior to loan closing, evidenced by a signed and dated certificate of completion (ONAC recommends that borrowers complete the Fannie Mae Framework self-paced course and receive a certificate of completion from Fannie Mae).
-If the homebuyer has completed homebuyer education through Habitat for Humanity, with a HUD-certified housing counseling agency, or through Freddie Mac CreditSmart Homebuyer U, this year or last year, ONAC may accept a certificate showing completion of those trainings, from the entity providing those trainings, to meet the Homebuyer Education requirement.
+Obligated borrowers occupying the residence will be required to complete an approved Homebuyer Education program prior to loan closing, evidenced by a signed and dated certificate of completion (ONAC recommends that borrowers complete the Fannie Mae HomeView self-paced course and receive a certificate of completion from Fannie Mae).
+If the homebuyer has completed homebuyer education through Habitat for Humanity, with a HUD-certified housing counseling agency, NeighborWorks America, eHome America, or through Freddie Mac CreditSmart Homebuyer U, this year or last year, ONAC may accept a certificate showing completion of those trainings, from the entity providing those trainings, to meet the Homebuyer Education requirement.

-- ONAC will also offer free credit counseling/financial coaching to participants, available by phone and teleconference (not required for assistance).
-Additionally, ONAC will offer Native-specific financial education (not required for assistance).
+ONAC will also offer free credit counseling/financial coaching to participants, available by phone and teleconference (not required for assistance).
+Additionally, ONAC will offer financial education (not required for assistance).
 For those accepted into the program, ONAC offers assistance to find or sustain employment and/or job training (not required for assistance).